Direct Exporting Advantages and Disadvantages

 - You have a greater degree of control over all aspects of the transaction.

-- You know who your customers are.
+- You know your customers.

 - Your business trips are much more efficient and effective because you can meet directly with the customer responsible for selling your product.